The-OpenROAD-Project/OpenLane/docs/source/getting_started/installation_common_section.rst

 Checking Installation Requirements
 --------------------------------------------------------------------------------

-In order to check installation, you can use following commands:
+In order to check the installation, you can use the following commands:

 .. code-block::